-According to annual budget justifications, the DOI has collected approximately \$620 million in mineral fees over the last decade (fiscal years 2008-2017).
+According to annual budget justifications, DOI has collected approximately \$636 million in mineral fees over the last decade (Fiscal Years (FY) 2011-2020).
 In those same years, the limited data available indicate that more than 870 metric tons of gold, worth approximately \$35 billion, was extracted from federal lands in Nevada.
 Taxpayers received nothing from the sale of this gold.
 Had a royalty of just five percent been imposed, DOI could have collected nearly \$1.6 billion on behalf of taxpayers.